DamanjeetSingh1/ng-material-3/README.md

 **Welcome to the Angular Material 3 Experimental Demo! 🌐**

-This project showcases the cutting-edge Angular Material (Material 3), currently in its experimental stage.
+This project showcases the cutting-edge Angular Material (Material Design 3), currently in its experimental stage.
 Explore the seamless transition between Material 2 and Material 3, and witness the potential of the next-generation user interface.

 ## Features